IARHeritages/texttagging/README.md

-# texttagging
+# Text-tagging
 Crowdsourcing application to tag text for IARH

 First you will need to install all the dependencies with the following commands: